giraldiego/NOIR/SETUP.md

 This is to have the list sorted in the way it was intended by me.

-Also, the Test Zone, as you can guess, is for mods that could be part of the base/optional installation in the future, but that need more testing, most of them will increase the difficulty of the game.
+Also, there is a Test Zone, as you can guess, is for mods that could be part of the base/optional installation in the future, but that need more testing, they usually increase the difficulty of the game.

 ## In-Game MCM Options